enterlight/ZF2-CRUD-sample/README.md

     To access the Address Book sample, type http://zf2-tutorial.localhost/ab in your browser

-### IIS 7 Setup (Make sure you have the ReWrite Module)
+### IIS 7 Setup (Make sure you have the ReWrite Module installed)

 A `web.config` file is included for IIS 7.
 This will make sure all requests are redirected to the index.php file.

-To access the Address Book sample, type http://localhost/intermedix-sample/public/ab in your browser create a Virtual Server to point to /intermedix-sample/public and use http://private_server/ab.
+To access the Addressbook sample, type http://localhost/intermedix-sample/public/ab in your browser or create a Virtual Server to point to /intermedix-sample/public and use the following url to access the application: http://private_server/ab.
 Instructions from Microsoft to create a virtual server are found here: https://support.microsoft.com/en-us/kb/816576